pietro-butti/LatticeGPU.jl/docs/src/solvers.md

 ## Propagators.jl

-In this file, we define a couple of useful functions to obtain certain propagators.
+In this file, we define some useful functions to obtain certain propagators.

 ```@docs
 propagator!
 ```

+Note that the indexing in Julia starts at 1, so the first tiime slice is t=1.

 Internally, this function solves the equation